 Like a carpenter’s trusty hammer, the oldest tool in the shed is often also the most reliable.
 When it comes to using Google Analytics, nothing makes up for years of experience interpreting the data it offers.

-Bounce rates, conversion rates, and the other data Google Analytics offers is crucial to forming a meaningful UX design strategy.
-Google Analytics remains the best and cheapest way to find out what users do on your website, where they come from, and what engages them.
+Bounce rates, conversion rates, and the other data Google Analytics offers are crucial to forming a meaningful UX design strategy.
+Google Analytics remains one of the best and cheapest analytics tools for determining what users do on your website, where they come from, and what engages them.

 Google Analytics can’t replace the power of an inspired UX decision, but it can measure the effectiveness of UX decisions over time.
-Use Google Analytics alongside a detailed user journey map – with well-designed user personas – to find out steps users take on the way to becoming loyal customers.
+Use Google Analytics alongside a detailed user journey map with well-designed user personas to discover the steps users take to become loyal customers.

 2. Heatmaps